marklechner/priscope/README.md

 <img src="_assets/sample.png" alt="example" width="800"/>

+**IMPORTANT DISCLAIMER:** PRIscope's effectiveness may be limited when using models with small context window sizes.
+For optimal performance, please refer to the "Ollama Configuration for Larger Context Windows" section below.

 ## Features

 - Fetches and analyzes the most recent merged pull requests from a specified GitHub repository.